Reinforcement Learning for Freight Booking Control Problems: Description of Instances

-In this section, we detail the parameters that define the 4 sets of instances.
-In each of the instances we determine the capacity to be proportional to the inverse demand of the locations.
-Specifically, we use a load factor $LF$, and determine the capacity by
+We detail the parameters that define the 8 sets of instances in the DiL application.
+In each of the instances the capacity is determined to be inversely proportional to the demand outstanding at the locations.
+Specifically, a load factor, $LF$, is used, and the capacity is given by

+This load factor is used to determine capacity differences between the instances ending in L and H, where L corresponds to a low load factor and H corresponds to a high load factor.
+This is done to create two distinct instances where accept/reject decisions become more crucial as the load factor is increased.
+The locations are determined by sampling 2D coordinates uniformly at random in a box.
+For each instance, we specify the number of locations, periods, load factors, number of no cost vehicles, additional vehicle costs, and location bounds in Table~\ref{tab:vrp_inst_params}.

+For the profit we aim to generate instances which have a higher probability of high profit requests later in the booking period.
+We now detail how the probability and pricing parameters are defined to generate each instance in the DiL application.